natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Su-25BM.md

 * 4 x S-25L missiles
 * 4 x Kh-25ML missiles
 * 2 x Kh-29L missiles
-* 2 x Kh-29T missiles
+* 2 x Kh-29TE missiles
 * 4 x 23 mm GSh-23L cannons (250 rpg = 1,000 total)
 {{Navigation-End}}

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-As the modernized Su-25K of Eastern Bloc/CIS countries, players will get used to its performance very quickly if they owned other Frogfoots, enjoying the upgraded features of Su-25BM both at aerial combats and pounding ground targets at safer distance.
-Making Su-25BM a versatile jet at its tier.
+Being essentially a modernized Su-25K, players will get used to this aircraft's performance very easily if they own other Frogfoots.
+With upgraded weaponry in both aerial combat and ground attack, the Su-25BM can be quite a versatile jet.

-==== Air - Heavy but Packs A punch ====
+==== Air - Heavy but Packs a Punch ====
-One thing players will soon notice is the identical airframe of early series of Su-25, not only it retains the identical engine from these jets, the airframe is still equally heavy.
-While the weight in this case is due to the extra protections around the cockpit, this might not be a good news to players of Su-25BM; the thrust of Su-25 can still push the jet to its structural limits even at level flight, if enemy fighters have intentions to take players out with different ordnances, chances are you could not make it out of the frontline without suffering severe damages.
-The 256 countermeasures can still make sure players can evade missiles, but at such speed, they will need extra launches to evade missiles.
-To say at least - taking an attacker as a fighter is never, ever a good idea, especially for such a heavy jet; but a good news for Su-25BM players is that it is also the first jet to officially introduce R-73 in game.
-In case of players coming too close to your radius at around 3 km, the all-aspect R-73 with high overload can make sure enemy jets will face their end quickly; it can also serve as a mean to deter enemies from taking you as the target.
-As long as the skies are clear from enemy jets, use your weapons of choice to earn extra incomes on ground AI targets or bases; the guns are powerful enough to gun down even MBTs with precise hits from higher angle of attack.
+One thing players will soon notice is the identical airframe to preceding Su-25 variants.
+Not only does it retain the same engine from these jets, but the airframe is equally as heavy.
+256 countermeasures is more than enough to evade missiles, but at such a slow speed, extra launches of countermeasures may be necessary.
+Using an attack aircraft as a fighter is never a good idea, and this especially applies to the Su-25BM.
+If any enemies come close, the all-aspect R-73 is enough to destroy or at least deter them.
+When enemies aren't present, attacking ground targets and bases is a viable option, as the guns are powerful enough to destroy MBTs with precise hits using the ballistic computer.

 ==== Ground - The Overwatcher ====
-All the previous weaponries on Su-25 are available on the BM variant, thanks to the upgrade from Belarus, it can also use safer standoff weapons like KAB-500Kr or Kh-29T to take out high value targets; it will be a good idea to take out enemy SPAAs before heading for the battlefield.
-After these targets have been cleared, players can unleash unguided bombs and rockets to finish-off remaining ground vehicles and clearing the path for victory; if enemy jets think otherwise, the onboard IR AAMs could still make sure they have to think twice before heading for your team.
+In addition to the original ground attack armament retained from preceding Su-25 variants, the BM is also provided with safer standoff weapons such as the KAB-500Kr or Kh-29T.
+Prioritizing the elimination of enemy SPAAs at a distance, players can then use unguided bombs and rockets to finish off remaining ground targets.
+R-73s are usually sufficient to eliminate any enemy air opposition.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->